 - The Inspection Period field allows you to specify the expected frequency of safety inspections for this Risk Zone, e.g. every year, every 3 years, etc. All the trees in the zone use this Inspection Period value, but you can also change an individual tree’s Inspection Period to deal with exceptional circumstances.

 Site boundaries are optional polygons or lines drawn on the maps that you can use to show the extend of each site (or risk zone) within the estate.
 They can be used to define accurate ownership of land and properties, or as a rough guide to break a large estate into manageable sections.
 Simple sites would have a single polygon tracing the outline of the site (e.g. park, parish, field, woodland, etc), or a single line along a road or avenue of trees.
 More complex sites can have several polygons or lines as required.

 The site boundaries and site names can be visible or hidden on the map as required – sometimes they just clutter the map when you want to focus on something else.

-Site boundaries can be created, modified and deleted on the Map web page (similar to plotting the other assets, trees, groups, etc).
+Site boundaries can be created, modified and deleted on the Maps web page and the mobile survey apps (similar to plotting the other assets, trees, groups, etc).
 When you select a Survey Type of “Site Boundaries” then the ‘Site Tools:’ menu appears.

 - Use the Site Tools to create, reshape or delete the boundaries as required.